Tracey E. George et al v. Haslam et al

 District Court Judge: Kevin Sharp

 Status: Middle Tennessee Federal District Court Case No. 3:14-cv-02182.
 Sixth Circuit Court of Appeals Case No. 16-5563.
 Sixth Circuit Court of Appeals Oral Arguments were held on August 2.
+Sixth Circuit Court of Appeals rules unanimously to REVERSE the District Court decision by Judge Sharp and uphold Amendment 1.

 Sixth Circuit Court Judges: Ronald Gilman, David McKeague, and Richard Suhrheinrich